opencomputeproject/onie/docs/_sources/design-spec/kernel.txt

   [ ... ]
   };

-See how the ``compatible`` property is used in the :ref:`platform_support_c_file` section below.
+See how the ``compatible`` property is used in :ref:`platform_support_c_file` below.

 NOR Flash Partitioning
 ----------------------

 The NOR flash partitioning scheme is very important for U-Boot and ONIE.
-For the QorIQ platform the ``/localbus/nor`` node defines how the NOR flash is partitioned.
+For the QorIQ platform, the ``/localbus/nor`` node defines how the NOR flash is partitioned.

-For an ONIE system with a 32MB NOR flash the partitioning looks like:
+For an ONIE system with a 32MB NOR flash, the partitioning looks like:

 ============   ===============   =======
 Region Label   Typical Size      Purpose
 ============   ===============   =======
-open           ~ 28MB            Left over space for use by the operating system onie           4MB               Space occupied by the ONIE kernel and initramfs uboot-env      64KB (1 sector)   Space occupied by the U-Boot environment variables uboot          512KB             Space occupied by the U-Boot binary
+open           ~ 28MB            Leftover space for use by the operating system. onie           4MB               Space occupied by the ONIE kernel and ``initramfs``. uboot-env      64KB (1 sector)   Space occupied by the U-Boot environment variables. uboot          512KB             Space occupied by the U-Boot binary.
 ============   ===============   =======

 Here is an example NOR flash node where the NOR flash is 128MB in size::